What is a Plastic Surgeon?

 Plastic surgery is a diverse field with various subspecialties, each focusing on different areas of the body and specific surgical techniques.
 Here are some common types of plastic surgeons:

-• Cosmetic Surgeons: Cosmetic surgeons specialize in enhancing patients' appearance through elective surgical procedures aimed at improving aesthetic features.
-They perform procedures such as breast augmentation, rhinoplasty, facelifts, liposuction, and abdominoplasty (tummy tuck) to achieve desired cosmetic outcomes.
+• Cosmetic Surgeons: Cosmetic surgeons specialize in improving appearance through elective surgeries.
+They perform procedures such as facelifts, breast augmentation, rhinoplasty, liposuction, and tummy tucks to help patients achieve their aesthetic goals.

-• Craniofacial Surgeons: Craniofacial surgeons focus on the surgical treatment of congenital and acquired abnormalities of the skull, face, and jaws.
-They perform procedures such as craniosynostosis correction, cleft lip and palate repair, facial reconstruction after trauma or cancer, and orthognathic surgery (jaw surgery) to improve facial harmony and function.
+• Craniofacial Surgeons: Craniofacial surgeons treat abnormalities of the skull, face, and jaws, whether from birth defects or injuries.
+They perform surgeries like cleft lip and palate repair, facial reconstruction after trauma, and jaw surgery to restore both function and appearance.

-• Hand Surgeons: Hand surgeons specialize in the surgical treatment of hand and upper extremity injuries and conditions.
-They address a wide range of hand-related issues, including fractures, tendon injuries, nerve compression syndromes, congenital deformities, and rheumatoid arthritis.
+• Hand Surgeons: Hand surgeons focus on the treatment of hand and upper extremity injuries or conditions.
+They address issues such as fractures, tendon injuries, nerve compression, congenital deformities, and arthritis in the hands.

 Plastic surgeons have distinct personalities.
 Think you might match up?
 Take the free career test to find out if plastic surgeon is one of your top career matches.
 Take the free test now Learn more about the career test